Altinn/altinn-studio/.github/ISSUE_TEMPLATE/user-story.md

 - [ ] Automated test (if needed)
 - [ ] QA
 - [ ] Test
-- [ ] All tasks in this userstory are closed
+- [ ] All tasks in this userstory are closed (i.e. remaining tasks are moved to other user stories or marked obsolete)